vilicvane/promise-pool/README.md

 add(tasksData: T[]): void;

-// start tasks, return a promise that will be fulfilled after all tasks accomplish if endless is false. start(onProgress?: (progress: IProgress) => void): Q.Promise<IResult>;
+// start tasks, return a promise that will be fulfilled after all tasks accomplish if endless is false.
+// if an error has been thrown in onProgress, this promise will be rejected. start(onProgress?: (progress: IProgress) => void): Q.Promise<IResult>;

 // pause tasks and return a promise that will be fulfilled after the running tasks accomplish. this will wait for running tasks to complete instead of aborting them.